starcling/merchant.sdk/README.md

     createTransaction: createTransactionCallback,           // callback for creating transactions from DB
     updateTransaction: updateTransactionCallback,           // callback for updating transactions from DB
     getPrivateKey: getPrivateKey                            // callback for getting private key based on hd wallet address
-    bankAddress: 0x12312asda....                            // ethereum address to be used as a bank address }
+    bankAddress: getBankAddress                             // callback for getting ethereum address to be used as a bank address from the HD wallet
+}
 ```
 See [below](#merchant-sdk-api-reference) for detailed explanation.